ncorroyez/ncorroyez_thesis_code/README.md

 - Mask 2: masks low vegetation (<2m) areas, routes, and clearings.
 Deciduous tree species and deciduous-coniferous mix (mainly deciduous) species are included. ("Deciduous_Flex")
 - Mask 3: masks low vegetation (<2m) areas, routes, and clearings.
 Only deciduous tree species are included. ("Deciduous_Only")
 - Mask 4: masks low vegetation (<2m) areas, routes, and clearings.
 Coniferous tree species and coniferous-deciduous mix (mainly coniferous) species are included. ("Coniferous_Flex")
 - Mask 5: masks low vegetation (<2m) areas, routes, and clearings.
-Only coniferous tree species are included. ("Ceciduous_Only")
+Only coniferous tree species are included. ("Coniferous_Only")

 ```bash
 Rscript LiDAR/2_create_vegetation_forest_masks.R
 ```

+_N.B.: Since Mormal and Blois lack coniferous samples, only Aigoual coniferous masks will be used in practice._

 ### LiDAR LAI and Other Metrics